 8 – 10 pm: Metal show

 When Ai Weiwei was released from his detainment by the Chinese government in 2011, he put out the self-proclaimed heavy metal single “Dumbass” as “a kind of self-therapy” to help him deal with the traumatic experience of being held in detention by the state.
-With this in mind, writer, musician, and therapist-in-training Carla Gillis facilitates an in-gallery heavy metal listening exercise, followed by metal show featuring angry queer gloom cult Vile Creature; author, activist, and musician Chris colohan (sect/cursed/burning love); and more.
+With this in mind, writer, on-camera personality, and musician Sarah Kitteringham facilitates an in-gallery heavy metal listening exercise, followed by a metal show featuring angry queer gloom cult Vile Creature, and political & emotional hardcore band Tashme.

 About the exhibition